 \section{Experimental Evaluation}

-For evaluation we use real-world sequences captured with the Kinect camera in varied indoor environments and sequences from the TUM dataset \cite{Sturm:etal:IROS2012}.
-In compression and tracking evaluations, we use \cite{Ortiz:etal:CVPR2020} as a baseline and call the method GBP-BL.
-Similar to our system GBP-BL uses GBP for inference in SLAM but without planar abstractions, meaning that comparisons serve as ablations of our planar abstraction framework.
+For evaluations, we use real-world sequences captured with the Kinect camera in varied indoor environments and sequences from the TUM dataset \cite{Sturm:etal:IROS2012}.
+We compare against \cite{Ortiz:etal:CVPR2020} which uses GBP for inference but without planar abstractions.
+We call this method GBP-BL as it is similar to our system but without planes.

-We first present convergence time evaluations and qualitative reconstructions before evaluating compression and tracking accuracy in ablation experiments.